asip-cslt/Vocal-Separartion-Baseline/README.md

 ```

-# Pretrain Model
+# Pretrained Model

-You can download our pretrained model from Hugging Face:
+For a quick test, you can download our pretrained model from Hugging Face and place it unde `Conv-Tasnet/separation/results`.

 👉 [swc2/Voice-Separation](https://huggingface.co/swc2/Voice-Separation)